Obstetric and neonatal outcomes of different management strategies in fetal macrosomia

 PhD, Junior Researcher at the 1st Maternity Department

-Oleg Baev
+Oleg R. Baev

 Academician V.I.
 Kulakov National Medical Research Center of Obstetrics, Gynecology and Perinatology, Ministry of Health of Russia; I.M.
 Sechenov First Moscow State Medical University, Ministry of Health of Russia (Sechenov University)